tryffel/eventsourcing/README.md

 #### Race

-The race starts a set of projections and run them to the end of the event stream.
+The race starts a set of projections and run them to the end of there event stream.

 ```go
 // create two projections